diegohdk/potter-api-challenge/README.md

 ---

 And that's it!
-Now you have a fully working REST API.
+Now we have a fully working REST API.

-But if you want to go further, you can dokerize the API with the following commands.
+But if you want to go further, you can dockerize the API with the following commands.

 ## Build the image